Master of Huili Shanghai

 Before joining us, Lydia Lim spent four years in the same capacity in Beijing City International School, which accommodates both foreign and Chinese pupils.
 Lydia also has extensive experience in the accounting industry, where she was attached to several international firms, including Arthur Andersen and KPMG.
 During this time, she led various financial projects in real estate, resorts and service related industries, assurance and advisory business for multi-national organisations and public listed companies.

 Lydia is a chartered accountant, a fellow member of the Association of Certified Chartered Accountants (ACCA), an experienced member of the Malaysian Institute of Accountants and the Malaysian Institute of Certified Public Accountants.
 She also completed an MBA from Oxford Brookes University.

 Head of Primary

-Laura graduated from Dalian University of Foreign Languages, majoring in English language and literature.
-Early in her teaching career, she taught English at Shandong University, one of the top universities in China.
+Laura graduated from Dalian University of Foreign Languages, majoring in English Language and Literature.
+Early in her teaching career, she taught at Shandong University, which is one of the top universities in China.
 She was elected as the ‘Young Backbone Teacher' for her creative problem solving and tireless work ethic.
-She has been devoted to international education for over ten years.
-Laura joined Yew Chung International School of Shanghai in 2008.
-Since then, she successfully held the posts of Chinese language teacher, Chinese studies subject leader and Chinese year group coordinator.
+Laura has been devoted to international education for over 15 years.
+Before joining Wellington College China, she has worked as a leader at both international and bilingual schools in Shanghai.

 Founder and Chairman